Target-Aligned Reinforcement Learning: Experimental design

 \paragraph{Evaluation.} For all environments, $100$ evaluations were evenly spaced throughout the training procedure.
 Each agent evaluation consisted of five full trajectories in the environment, going from initial to terminal state.
-The evaluation score of a single agent evaluation is the average total score across those five evaluation trajectories.
+The evaluation score of a single agent evaluation is the average total score across those five evaluation trajectories. \gls{acr:sac} employs deterministic action selection during evaluation.